ntuorangejuice/cheat-sheet/README.md

 ```

 #### Heap

+# not completed
+# TODO add method and example to maintain the size of vector

 * make_heap: Rearranges the elements in the range [first,last) in such a way that they form a heap.
 The element with the highest value is always pointed by first.
 * pop_heap: Rearranges the elements in the heap range [first,last) in such a way that the part considered a heap is shortened by one: The element with the highest value is moved to (last-1).